The German Shepherd Dog is a popular breed worldwide.

-The German Shepherd is an energetic, lively, courageous, intelligent, and alert dog.
+The German Shepherd is energetic, lively, courageous, intelligent, and alert.
 Its body is longer than tall with smooth curves instead of angles.
-It has a substantial look that gives the viewer an impression of being in motion and at rest simultaneously.
+It has a substantial look gives the viewer an impression of being in motion and at rest simultaneously.

 Character is perhaps the dog’s most important trait.
 The dogs are loyal, confident, and courageous.
 German Shepherd puppies are easy to train and are willing to risk their lives to protect their loved ones.

-German Shepherds are great family pets and trustworthy guardians despite having an outward appearance that resembles a wolf.
-Their lifespan ranges from seven to 12 years depending on their quality of care.
+German Shepherds are great family pets and trustworthy guardians despite an outward appearance resembling a wolf.
+Their lifespan ranges from seven to 12 years, depending on their quality of care.

-German Army Captain Max von Stephanitz was tasked with developing the breed starting in 1899.
+German Army Captain Max von Stephanitz was tasked with developing the breed in 1899.

 His mission was to create a dog that could not only herd but also perform jobs that required intelligence, courage, and athleticism.